lisophorm/AlfonsoPhantomTest01/README.md

 This does not pretends to be a show-off of my capabilities.
 This has to be considered as my ability to come with a proof of concept in a short amount of time.

-I have contained the concept and the execution in exactly **4 hours.**
+I have contained the concept and the execution in exactly **4 hours**.

 ##Exercise url